Last updated: 9/27/2016

 To obtain a charging order, the creditor must have a judgment against the LLC member personally.
 After the judgment is entered, the creditor can apply to the court for a charging order.
 Since a creditor with a charging order cannot participate in the LLC’s management, it cannot order the LLC to make a distribution or that the LLC be sold to pay off the debt.
 Frequently, creditors who obtain charging orders against LLCs end up with nothing because they can’t order any distributions and the LLC can choose not to make any.

 Example: The collection agency obtains a charging order from a Texas court ordering the Texas LLC to pay to it any distributions of money or property the LLC would ordinarily make to John until the entire $38,000 judgment is paid.
 However, if there are no distributions, there will be no payments.

-Texas’s LLC law says that the charging order is the only legal procedure that personal creditors of Texas LLC members can use to get at an owner’s LLC interest.
-Thus, unlike some other states, Texas does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC financial interest or get a court to order the LLC dissolved and its assets sold.
-This makes Texas a more friendly state for people who want to form LLCs to protect their assets from personal creditors.
+Texas’s LLC law says that the charging order is the exclusive legal procedure that personal creditors of Texas LLC members can use to get at their LLC ownership interest.
+Thus, unlike some other states, Texas does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC ownership interest or get a court to order the LLC dissolved and its assets sold.
+This makes Texas a particularly friendly state for people who want to form LLCs to protect assets from personal creditors.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.